Skyscanner/backpack-ios/CONTRIBUTING.md

 ### Code style

-**All new components should be written in Swift.**
+1. All new components are written in Swift
+1. We sparingly update Objective-c components and rather upgrade to Swift with UIKit or provide a SwiftUI version

-Please follow the [New York Times Objective-C style-guide](https://github.com/NYTimes/objective-c-style-guide) when writing Objective-C. Follow other conventions and patterns established in the source code already when the style-guide cannot help you.
+Please follow the [Swift Style Guide](https://google.github.io/swift/) when writing Swift.
+Follow other conventions and patterns established in the source code already when the style-guide cannot help you.
 The goal is that the codebase should look like it was written by a single author.

-Wrap all Objective-C in `NS_ASSUME_NONNULL_BEGIN` and `NS_ASSUME_NONNULL_END` blocks.
-Make sure to annotate any types that are nullable correctly.

 ## Getting started
-Given that you have a compatible environment as stated above you can now setup the project.
+Run the following commands from your terminal, these should be run from the root of the project.

-- `./fullsetup` in the root folder to setup and install all dependencies (asdf, npm, ruby)
+- `./fullsetup` to install all dependencies
 - `open Example/Backpack.xcworkspace` to open the example project

 ## Adding a new component